Keratin: Protein structure

+Type I and II keratins

+The human genome has 54 functional annotated keratin genes, of which 28 are type I keratins and 26 are type II keratins.

 Fibrous keratin molecules supercoil to form a very stable, left-handed superhelical motif to multimerise, forming filaments consisting of multiple copies of the keratin monomer.

-The major force that keeps the coiled-coil structure is hydrophobic interactions between apolar residues along the keratins helical segments.
+The major force that keeps the coiled-coil structure is hydrophobic interactions between apolar residues along the keratin's helical segments.

 Limited interior space is the reason why the triple helix of the (unrelated) structural protein collagen, found in skin, cartilage and bone, likewise has a high percentage of glycine.
 The connective tissue protein elastin also has a high percentage of both glycine and alanine.
-Silk fibroin, considered a β-keratin, can have these two as 75–80% of the total, with 10–15% serine, with the rest having bulky side groups.
-The chains are antiparallel, with an alternating C → N orientation.
 A preponderance of amino acids with small, nonreactive side groups is characteristic of structural proteins, for which H-bonded close packing is more important than chemical specificity.

 Disulfide bridges

 In addition to intra- and intermolecular hydrogen bonds, the distinguishing feature of keratins is the presence of large amounts of the sulfur-containing amino acid cysteine, required for the disulfide bridges that confer additional strength and rigidity by permanent, thermally stable crosslinking—in much the same way that non-protein sulfur bridges stabilize vulcanized rubber.
 Human hair is approximately 14% cysteine.
 The pungent smells of burning hair and skin are due to the volatile sulfur compounds formed.
 Extensive disulfide bonding contributes to the insolubility of keratins, except in a small number of solvents such as dissociating or reducing agents.

 The more flexible and elastic keratins of hair have fewer interchain disulfide bridges than the keratins in mammalian fingernails, hooves and claws (homologous structures), which are harder and more like their analogs in other vertebrate classes.
 Hair and other α-keratins consist of α-helically coiled single protein strands (with regular intra-chain H-bonding), which are then further twisted into superhelical ropes that may be further coiled.
 The β-keratins of reptiles and birds have β-pleated sheets twisted together, then stabilized and hardened by disulfide bridges.

+Thiolated polymers (thiomers) can form disulfide bridges with cysteine substructures of keratins getting covalently attached to these proteins.
+Thiomers therefore exhibit high binding properties to keratins found in hair, on skin and on the surface of many cell types.